 Implementation of this Plan will be consistent with the development goals and objectives in other community plans and guides which pertain to development in the Area.
+The 2016 Experience

-The Imagine Downtown Master Plan prepared in 2007 summarizes a planning vision, goals, objectives, and actions for Downtown Colorado Springs, which includes the Urban Renewal Area.
-The Downtown Colorado Springs Form-Based Code prepared in 2007 summarizes development standards and design guidelines for Downtown, including the Downtown Central Sector of which the Urban Renewal Area is a part.
+Downtown Colorado Springs, Plan of Development and Master Plan summarizes a planning vision, goals, objectives, and actions for Downtown Colorado Springs, which includes the Urban Renewal Area.
+The 2007 Downtown Colorado Springs Form-Based Code summarizes development standards and design guidelines for Downtown, including the Downtown Central Sector of which the Urban Renewal Area is a part.